Posted on: Dec 31 2014

 While many glaucoma patients exhibit little to no symptoms, they can be present in more severe cases.
 Nausea and vomiting can occur in some cases, as can tunnel vision, redness around the eyes, eye pain and seeing “halos” around lights.

-Contact Dr. Stefano To Learn More About Your Eye Health.
+Contact Our Providers To Learn More About Your Eye Health.

 For more information regarding glaucoma, contact us today and schedule an appointment.
 Our offices are located in Winchester, serving Virginia, West Virginia, and Maryland, and you can reach us directly at (540) 722-6200.
 We look forward to hearing from you!